ansible-collections/community.general/README.md

 ### Communication

-We announce important development changes and releases through the [Ansible Bullhorn newsletter](http://eepurl.com/gZmiEP).
+We announce important development changes and releases through Ansible's the [Bullhorn newsletter](http://eepurl.com/gZmiEP).
 If you are a collection developer, be sure you are subscribed.

 Join us in the `#ansible` (general use questions and support), `#ansible-community` (community and collection development questions), and other [IRC channels](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels).